SettleMint

 Best claim selection

-If multiple valid collateral claims exist on the token's identity, the module uses the highest collateral amount to maximize the chance of passing validation.
-This allows issuers to maintain multiple attestations from different sources.
+If multiple valid collateral claims exist on the token identity, the module uses the highest collateral amount.
+Issuers can maintain multiple attestations from different sources without lowering the effective backing amount.

 Full example script